API-Troubles/Sprig-Maze-Game/README.md

 - Guards go in predictable patterns, so take your time watching them

 - You can try again!
-Hitting a laser will take 30 seconds off the time limit, but you aren't completely screwed!
+Hitting a laser (or getting caught in any other way) will take 30 seconds off the time limit, but you aren't completely screwed!

 ## Issues